TutorialsAndroid/KAlertDialog/README.md

 Alert Dialog ![API](https://img.shields.io/badge/API-15%2B-brightgreen.svg?style=flat)
 ===================
-Alert for Android, a beautiful and material alert dialog
+AlertDialog for Android, a beautiful and material alert dialog to use in your android app.

 **Library available at JitPack.io**